Crochet Flora Afghan

 With a goal to make an additional 19.
 I started to crochet at the airport.
 Between connecting flights and more, I was able to get comfortably started.

-While on my 10-day vacation, during the quiet times.
+While on my 10-day vacation, during quiet times.
 I took my project with me.
 Whether I was sitting on a beach, deck chair or even lounge.
 Other passengers on holidays were taking mental notes and began to realize I was making something big.

 I found passengers asking me about my project and as the days progressed, they were seeing how fast I was doing my project.
 I don’t claim to be a fast crocheter.
 I do claim to be determined.